codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/detailed.md

     ![extensions](screenshots/extensions.png)

-2. Type into the Extensions Marketplace search field to find `VSCode Great Icons` by Emmanual Beziat.
+2. Type into the Extensions Marketplace search field to find `VS Code Great Icons` by Emmanual Beziat.
 If you do not have it already installed click the install button.

    ![](screenshots/extensions-icons-search.png)

-    This extension gives us different icons we can use in VSCode.
+    This extension gives us different icons we can use in VS Code.

 3. When you've found the extension, install it by pressing the green `Install` button.
 Wait for the install to complete.

     Sometimes that is all you do - install.
-For some extensions there are additional options In this case, update the icons used by VSCode.
+For some extensions there are additional options In this case, update the icons used by VS Code.

     ![](screenshots/extensions-install-menu.png)